|Title:||The Teacher Pipeline in Massachusetts: Connecting Pre-service Performance Measures to In-service Teacher Outcomes|

 Partner Institutions: Massachusetts Department of Elementary and Secondary Education (ESE)

-Setting: The work will take place in Massachusetts.
+Setting: The project took place in Massachusetts.